 My interest in taxes is largely involuntary; I need to pay them, so I need to learn about them.
 On this page I describe the various kinds of taxes I have paid.
 If you like this page, you might also be interested in my immigration status page.

 In April 2018, I created a private GitHub repository with details on my income and taxes, recording using SQL tables.
-It’s possible that I’ll make a website presenting the information with tables and graphs at some point, but it’s not a priority for me.
+It’s possible that I’ll make a website presenting a subset of the information with tables and graphs at some point, but it’s not a priority for me.
 For now, having the data in SQL tables makes it easy to manipulate and aggregate it programmatically.